Dawn of the Planet of the Apes

 Finally (and this was slightly disturbing for me), in their plan to escape from the Koba’s prison, don’t Maurice and Caesar’s other followers kill apes by crushing them underneath the bus in order to escape?
 If so, this would directly constradict Caesar’s morals, and instead align with Koba’s.

-Keep in mind that all of these are very miniscule issues that can easily be disregarded completely.
+All of these are very miniscule issues that can easily be disregarded completely.
 With a flawless combination of pure action, emotional depth, strong character development, superb acting, interesting writing, and stellar cinematography, when the film is taken as a whole, Dawn of the Planet of the Apes is a masterpiece.

 Date Reviewed: 07/19/2017